EMSTrack/Algorithms/README.md

 `python3 run-simulation configurations/simple.yaml`

+You will find that this fails!
+That's because this particular configuration uses certain historical data files that do not exist *yet*.

+You will need to run one of our scripts to produce some input data.
+These inputs are examples of well-formatted CSV files that EMS organizations can export their historical data to.

+`[Insert command for script here.]`

+Now if you run the simulation again, the historical data is read into the simulation.

+`python3 run-simulation configurations/simple.yaml`

 # Custom Simulation

-To run a custom simulation, create a new YAML file and specify the requirements for the simulation (look to the other YAMLs for an example).
+- To run a custom simulation, create a new YAML file or copy an existing one.

+- Specify the requirements for the simulation (look to the other YAMLs for an example).
 Additional extensions for the framework can also be specified here.